synapseinsights/project_log/README.md

 Keeping track of business

 # Work log
-Launch Reddit & Dartmouth TasteSpace survey (Alex & Jin) Alex
+Launch Reddit & Dartmouth TasteSpace survey (Alex & Jin)
+Alex:
 Upper Valley Facebook group?
 https://dailyuv.com/976694
 https://www.reddit.com/r/FoodLosAngeles/comments/b87uz3/tell_us_what_food_you_like_to_order_at_different/

-Jin
+Jin:
 https://www.reddit.com/r/SampleSize/comments/b5xyju/casual_tell_us_what_foods_you_like_to_order_at/
 https://www.reddit.com/r/vegetarian/comments/b6rllq/survey_tell_us_what_foods_you_like_to_order_at/
 https://www.reddit.com/r/Paleo/comments/b7043x/survey_tell_us_the_foods_you_like_to_order_at/